 Name Location \$ Cost Timeframe Details RAPTOR REHABILITATION CENTRE AT HEALESVILLE SANCTUARY Yarra Valley \$3.72M S The rehabilitation centre will allow injured birds to rebuild their strength and stamina to take flight into the wild again.
 LILYDALE PINE HILL CARAVAN PARK Yarra Valley \$525,000 S Construction of 14 new accommodation cabins, including disability and pet friendly cabins, and the construction of a state-of-the-art amenities block.
-LINKING THE VALLEY: THE RECONSTRUCTION PROJECT (YARRA VALLEY RAILWAY) Yarra Valley \$8.25M M Restoration and operation of heritage rail services between Yarra Glen and Healesville.
+LINKING THE VALLEY: THE RECONSTRUCTION PROJECT (YARRA VALLEY RAILWAY) Yarra Valley \$8.25M м Restoration and operation of heritage rail services between Yarra Glen and Healesville.
 REDWOOD FOREST AND CEMENT ROAD BRIDGE UPGRADE \$4.2M S Investment in the area through more carparking, accessible public toilets, a wet-weather visitor shelter and appropriate viewing and walking paths.
 THE CHELSEA AUSTRALIAN GARDEN, OLINDA Dandenong Ranges \$6.4M S - Opened Re-creation of the Gold Medal Chelsea Garden by Phillip Johnson and Wes Flemming in the Olinda Golf Course site.
 Showcasing more than 15,000 plants.
-NGURRAK BARRING RIDGEWALK MT DANDENONG Dandenong Ranges to Yarra Valley \$9.6M S Work to build 16km of new trails to connect with 23km of existing trails across the Dandenong Ranges.
+NGURRAK BARRING (RIDGEWALK) MT DANDENONG Dandenong Ranges to Yarra Valley \$9.6M S Work to build 16km of new trails to connect with 23km of existing trails across the Dandenong Ranges.
 Showcase the histories and culture of the region through art installations and spaces for exhibitions and performances.

-BUSINESS CASES AND MASTERPLANS
+ి: BUSINESS CASES AND MASTERPLANS

-Name Location \$ Cost Timeframe Details LIGHT UP NATURE INTO ART (LUNA) Yarra Valley \$250K S A detailed business case demonstrated a nighttime light-up attraction would be viable at Maroondah Reservoir Park.
-A Masterplan for the site (\$150k) is now required to guide the necessary upgrades and further budget bids and should be led jointly by Melbourne Water, Parks Victoria and Yarra Ranges Tourism.
+Name Location \$ Cost Timeframe Details LIGHT UP NATURE INTO ART - (LUNA) MAROONDAH RESERVOIR PARK AND SIR ALFRED NICOLAS GARDENS Yarra Valley \$250К S Investigation is underway to develop two night-time art experiences at Maroondah Reservoir Park Dam.
 GULF STATION MASTERPLAN Yarra Valley \$80K S A masterplan will be created for the future development of the Gulf Station historical farm.
 BIG4 YARRA VALLEY DREAMING MASTERPLAN Yarra Valley \$206,660 S Masterplan for a holiday park inclusive of an indoor aquatic centre and play facility, mountain bike and walking trails, beautiful and unique accommodation options, working with First Nations People.
-YARRA VALLEY EQUESTRIAN PARK Yarra Valley \$250K S Completed feasibility and plans with permit approval for Stage I to deliver state-of-the-art arenas, function facilities, and overnight accommodation for horses and riders.
-Currently seeking Government and has raised \$1.25M in local community pledges to support Stage I, at an estimated project cost of \$3.5M.